Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: EXPERIMENT AND RESULTS

-We determine the connecting linear inductance L/2 by measuring the SQUID self-inductance, which is fabricated on the same wafer as our LJJ chip (in the same fabrication process).
-By analyzing the characteristics of SQUID voltage versus directly injected flux bias current ($I_{fl}$), we determine the self-inductance as $L_s=\Phi_0/\Delta I_{fl}$.
-Since the SQUID has the same linewidth as the narrowest wire in the rails of our LJJ, we can expect the inductance per length in the long narrow wire of the LJJ rails to be similar.
-The SQUID-measured inductance per length is 0.654~pH/$\mu \text{m}$ at a 3.8 $\%$ standard deviation (see Appendix on SQUID measurements for details) for our 2~$\mu \text{m}$ wide inductor wires.
-The cell size in this chip is $a=$6~$\mu \text{m}$.
-Thus, the linear connecting inductance is L/2 = 3.92~pH.
+We determine the rail-segment inductance $L/2$ in our LJJ by measuring the inductance of a wire fabricated on the same chip as our LJJ structures.
+The measurement is of the SQUID voltage versus direct-injected flux bias current ($I_{fl}$).
+From this, we determine the self-inductance from $L_s=\Phi_0/\Delta I_{fl}$.
+The SQUID inductance tested has the same linewidth as the narrowest wire in the rails of our LJJ, which are $2 \mu $m wide.
+The narrowest segment dominates the inductance and has a length of $a' = 6 \mu \text{m}$, less than the total cell length ($< a \approx 16 \mu \text{m}$).
+The wide linewidth in the rail inductors is $6 \mu \text{m}$.
+For 2~$\mu \text{m}$ linewidth wire, the SQUID-measured inductance per length is 0.654~pH/$\mu \text{m}$, with a standard deviation of 3.8 $\%$ (see Appendix A for details).
+The extracted inductance of the LJJ rail segments follows from the SQUID-measured inductance per length and the length $a'$.

-Theoretically, the fluxon may lose energy from discreteness as it moves through the LJJ, resulting in the emission of plasma waves \cite{pfeiffer2008resonances}.
-However, in our structures we expect the energy loss and related velocity change to be small \cite{wustmann2020reversible, yu2019experimental}.
+The fluxon may lose energy to plasma waves as it moves through the LJJ, due to finite discreteness\cite{pfeiffer2008resonances}.
+However, in our structures, we expect the energy loss and related velocity change to be small \cite{wustmann2020reversible, yu2019experimental}.
 For example, in previous experimental structures \cite{yu2019experimental}, a typical discreteness parameter used was $a/\lambda_J = \sqrt{1/7}$.
-With a small ratio of $a/\lambda_J$, we can consider the discreteness as negligible in single gate simulations \cite{wustmann2020reversible}.
-The ratio used in this paper is $\sqrt{1/5.64}$.
-However, our simulation indicates the fluxon moves nearly ballistically even under this ratio.
-Using the nominal critical currents and the extracted inductances, we simulated the SFQ generation and launch process.
-Our simulations give a launch velocity of $v \approx 0.78c$.
-This velocity is higher than the initial velocity we usually use in simulating gates $v=0.6c$ (where c is the Swihart velocity \cite{swihart}), and experimentally it is even possible that the fluxon will stop within the LJJ.
+This small ratio of $a/\lambda_J$, provides small (negligible) discreteness for fluxon transmission \cite{wustmann2020reversible}.
+The ratio found in our LJJs is $\sqrt{1/5.64}$.
+Simulations of our structure show the fluxon may move ballistically at our experimental LJJ discreteness and launch speed.
+Using the nominal critical currents and the extracted rail inductance, we simulated the SFQ generation and launch process.
+Our simulations give a launch velocity of $v \approx 0.78c$, where $c$ is the Swihart velocity \cite{swihart}.
+This velocity is higher than the velocity used for typical gate simulations, which is $v=0.6c$.
+Larger speeds give more energy loss to plasma waves from discreteness, but still, our structure is short enough to induce small losses such that the fluxon may propagate ballistically.